 - It also states that it can takes decades for Blightlands to recover or even become habitable again afterwards.

-- The Messenger of the Awakening expansion pack is the "perfectly nice person spreads wasteland" version of this trope, being a darkspawn imbued with sapience and free will who's decided to help out travelers in danger and just generally be a good guy.
+- The Messenger from Dragon Age: Origins – Awakening is the "perfectly nice person spreads wasteland" version of this trope, being a darkspawn imbued with sapience and free will who's decided to help out travelers in danger and just generally be a good guy.
 Unfortunately, he still spreads the Taint despite all his good intentions, as the epilogue notes.

 - In Grabbed by the Ghoulies, The Grim Reaper will drain all the color from objects and surfaces within a certain radius around him, turning them a sickly shade of gray.
 (They return to normal once outside this radius, however.)